What To Know About Utah’s 2021 Fire Season

-The start and end to the fire season is a “moving target” and increasingly it’s turning into a year-long event, according to Kait Webb, a spokesperson for the Utah Division of Forestry, Fire and State Lands.
-This year, Zion National Park had its first wildfire in February.
+The start and end to the fire season is turning into a year-long event, according to Kayli Yardley, a prevention specialist with the Utah Division of Forestry, Fire and State Lands.

 As defined by state law, Utah’s “closed” fire season runs from June 1 to Oct.
 31 — when the state enters its highest-risk period for wildfire.
 During this time, people can’t open burn, though campfires are allowed.
 Utah’s “open” fire season runs from Nov.
 1 to May 31.

 What Causes Wildfires?

 People are a driving force for wildfires in Utah, this year people were responsible for half of the starts.
 Though still concerning for fire officials, 2021 was down from the previous two years.
 Around 77% of wildfires in 2020 were started by humans, making it a record-breaking year.
 In 2019 people accounted for 70% of wildfire starts.

 “We have really tried to spearhead this [Fire Sense] campaign to get people talking about wildfire prevention,” Yardley said.
 “I hope that it keeps going for several years or hereafter, and we do see that downward trend.”